DHBW-sWIm/lecturer-recruitment/README.md

 ## How to use it?

 ### Dependencies
-This plugin relies on courses data provided by the [Student Registration process](https://github.com/DHBW-sWIm/student-registration-moodle-17).
+This plugin relies on courses data provided by the [Student Registration process 2019/2020](https://github.com/DHBW-sWIm/student-registration-moodle-17).
 Therefore, please install the aforementioned plugin first.

 ### Installation Steps
 1. Download the repository as a zip archive